Showing posts with label Cable stitch. Show all posts

 Tuesday, 9 December 2025

 I have recently found pictures of some of the jackets I have made over the years.
-This one was knitted in pink for my granddaughter, Brooke.
+This one was knitted in pink for my granddaughter, Emily.

 Keep clicking and stitching,